Updated on June 23, 2017

-Does your home feel lived in?
+As we head into another spring weekend, tell me: Are you happy with your home?
 Is it clean, cozy, and inviting?
 Is it spotless?

-I can spend many hours cleaning my house, making things “perfect” in case someone visits.
+I could spend hours cleaning my home, making things “perfect” in case someone visits.
 But you know what?
-People don’t care whether my home shines or not, as long as they feel welcome.
+People don’t care if my home shines or not, as long as they feel welcome.

-A little poem is circulating in social media.
-A reminder to skip cleaning, at least for today, and do something else instead.
+A great poem is circulating online – an invitation to stop cleaning, at least for now, and do something else instead.
 Sound good?
-Then take a minute to enjoy some poetry, and let it inspire your day.
+Then take a moment to read some poetry, and let it inspire your day.

 To paint a picture or write a letter,